 - Emphasizing the importance of ADHD self-education and self-advocacy—for yourself or on behalf of your loved ones.

-- Offering an excerpt from my first book’s chapters on medication—self-education is self-empowerment!
+- Offering an excerpt from my first book’s chapters on medication—self-education is critical!

 I wrote those three chapters on ADHD medications so patients can be smarter mental health care consumers.
 So they can avoid negative and even tragic outcomes.

-The book also contains also a sidebar on the important distinctions between the two classes of stimulants: 1) methylphenidate (MPH) and 2) amphetamine (AMP).
+The book also contains also a sidebar on the important distinctions between and within the two classes of stimulants: 1) methylphenidate (MPH) and 2) amphetamine (AMP).

 It’s hard to imagine, but I was the first person to write about that in a consumer book on ADHD, published in 2008.
 Still relevant.